 This map shows self-reported happiness across European countries.
-The data was collected between 2005 and 2008, and shows the percentage of people who reported being “very happy”.
-Overall, not that many are content with their lives, but the former Soviet Bloc looks like a massive depression basin.
+The data was collected from 2005 to 2008, and shows the percentage of people who reported being “very happy”.
+Overall, not that many are content with their lives, but the former Soviet Bloc looks like a massive basin of depression.

 Closely tied to happiness, as well as economic well-being, is fertility.
-Despite a world population growth rate of 1.2 per cent — according to UN data from 2010, revised in 2012 — the old Europe has become true to its name with a growing aging populace.
-Never before have population rates been so low, usually below 10 per cent and birth rates substantially lower compared to developing countries.
+Despite a world population growth rate of 1.2% (according to UN data from 2010, revised in 2012) the old Europe has become true to its name with a growing aging populace.
+Never before have population rates been so low — usually below 10% — as well as having birth rates substantially lower than developing countries.

-In totalitarian governments, human rights and civil justice are only matters of front.
-No one in the chain of command takes these seriously.
-Sovit Bloc states were no exception.
-After the Iron Curtain was raised, millions enthusiastically greeted the wave of change, finally hoping that the day had come when they were free and their right respected.
+In totalitarian governments, human rights and civil justice are only matters of front — no one in the chain of command take them seriously.
+Soviet Bloc states were no exception, and after the Iron Curtain was raised, millions enthusiastically greeted the wave of change with hopes that the day had come when they were free and their rights would be respected.

-In many instances this became true, most notably as freedom of speech.
-However, even now the wealthy and powerful elite of Eastern European countries live outside the rule of law, while corruption permeates all quarters from low-level clerks, to magistrates, to ministers.
+In many instances, this was true — most notably with freedom of speech.
+However, even now the wealthy and powerful elite of Eastern European countries live outside the rule of law, while corruption permeates, ranging from low-level clerks to magistrates to even ministers.

-Above, we see a coloured map showing the percentage of the total population in primary and secondary school.
-You might be wondering what relevance this has at this point.
+Above, we see a colored map showing the percentage of the total population in primary and secondary school.
+You might be wondering why this is relevant.

-Simply put, it indicates that there are fewer younger people in the east as direct consequence of fleeing talent to the west.
-This trend is sure to continue as long as economic well being and happiness stay at current levels.
+Simply put, it indicates that there are fewer young people in the east as a direct consequence of fleeing talent to the west.
+This trend is sure to continue as long as economic well-being and happiness stay at current levels.
 Before the Iron Curtain fell, these people were trapped.
 Now, these borders are dissolved and many chose to move elsewhere where they get paid better, can grow professionally and have better odds to raise a happy family.

 Can we bridge the gap?

-It’s worth noting that a lot of the colored maps like those from Eurostat do not show any divide between East and West in many fields, from agriculture structure to heart disease prevalence.
+It’s worth noting that colored maps like those from Eurostat do not show any divide between East and West in many fields, from agriculture structure to heart disease prevalence.

-Also, there are many instances where the East and West would have probably been divided in terms of progress even if the Iron Curtain wasn’t up.
+There are also many instances where the East and West would have likely been divided in terms of progress even if the Iron Curtain wasn’t in place.
 After all, Western Europe has been more advanced than the rest of the continent for hundreds of years.
 There are many instances, however, where the Iron Curtain effect is clear, i.e. East vs West Germany.

-How long will the ripples of the Iron Curtain last then?
+How long will the ripples of the Iron Curtain last?
 It’s hard to tell.
-Along with the U.S., Europe is one of the most globalized regions.
-The European Union with its mechanisms that allow for free migration, universal work permits, higher courts of law and financing schemes seems to me like the most important thing that could bridge the East/West European gap.
+Along with the U.S., Europe is one of the most globalized regions in the world.
+The European Union, with its mechanisms that allow for free migration, universal work permits, higher courts of law and financing schemes, seems to me like the most important thing that could bridge the East/West European gap.